sscardapane/reprodl2021/README.md

 SAGE uses Shapley values from game theory to compute global feature importance scores.
 It differentiates in this from other methods (SHAP, Integrated Gradients, etc...) since the latter provide sample-wise explanations rather then dataset-wise.

 The original **SAGE** paper can be found [here](https://arxiv.org/abs/2004.00668).\
-The corresponing github repo is [here](https://github.com/iancovert/sage/).
+The related github repository is [here](https://github.com/iancovert/sage/).

 &nbsp;